Joxit/docker-registry-ui/README.md

 You can get the image in three ways

-From sources with this command :
+From sources with this command:

 ```sh
 git clone https://github.com/Joxit/docker-registry-ui.git